Best Drones 2020

-- Do you want something to race FPV like they do on ESPN?
+- Do you want something to race FPV as they do on ESPN?

-I Want to Take Awesome Pictures and Video
+I Want the Best Drone to Take Awesome Pictures

 I Just Want To Fly For Fun

-The Eachine E011 is a small quadcopter with a lot of punch.
-This ducted flyer can be flown both indoors and out.
+The Eachine E011 and the RedPawz R010 are small quadcopters with a lot of punch.
+These ducted flyers can be flown both indoors and out.
 The E011’s best feature is that it can easily be converted to carry a camera if you decide you want to learn how to fly FPV.
 The ducted design makes it safer than most quads.
 It is an ideal drone to learn on.